Modern concrete fire pit on granite tile patio at twilight

 A fire pit isn’t a feature.
 It’s the anchor of the entire space.

-The most successful patios we studied all shared one quality: a gravitational center.
-Something that pulls people toward it and gives the space a reason to exist after dark.
-In most cases, that center was fire — whether a sunken concrete pit with built-in seating or a simple brick hearth surrounded by string lights.
+The patios we studied had a monocentric design feature that made them successful: there was something that drew patrons in and made the space come to life after dark.
+Most of the cases the center was a fire feature – be it a sunken concrete pit with integrated seating or a modest brick hearth with string lights.

 Design Principle

-Place your fire feature first, then arrange all seating to face it.
-The strongest patios treat fire the way living rooms treat a fireplace — everything orbits around it.
+Position your fire feature first, then arrange all other seating to face it.
+The best patios treat fire like living rooms treat a fireplace; everything revolves around it.

 Modern concrete fire pit on granite tile patio